Thousands of furnished rentals to book online

 Lyon is a cosmopolitan city, a gastronomic centre with great nightlife, a leading university and plenty of beautiful sights.

 Lyon is a diverse place, with quieter, up-market areas, cheaper districts for students and lively neighbourhoods with bars and nightlife.
 Lyon is a wonderful place to attend festivals, with the Festival of Lights in December, and Nuits de Fourvière in the summer particular highlights in the calendar.
 The cost of renting furnished apartments in Lyon varies depending on the neighbourhood you choose.
 Generally, there’s a lot of competition for the best property, so rents are slightly higher than other French cities.
 Expect to pay around €600 for a spacious studio in the cheaper areas and anything up to €1,500 for family-sized apartments in central areas.
-Whether you are looking to rent student accommodation in Lyon or a furnished apartment, Nestpick can help you find your perfect new home here.

 The city centre is the oldest part of town, and features gorgeous UNESCO-protected architecture like the Cathedral of Saint-Jean Baptiste.
 Here you will find a warren of winding alleyways (or “traboules”) that are home to thousands of beautiful one room apartments.
 Rents are relatively cheap, the area has good Metro connections and the main business districts are just a short walk across the River Saone.